epitaph-04/consul/website/source/docs/acl/acl-system.html.md

 The [API documentation for roles](/api/acl/roles.html#sample-payload) has some examples of using a service identity.

--> **Consul Enterprise Namespacing** - Service Identity rules will be scoped to the single Namespace that the corresponding ACL Token or Role resides within.
+-> **Consul Enterprise Namespacing** - Service Identity rules will be scoped to the single namespace that the corresponding ACL Token or Role resides within.

 ### ACL Roles